Painkiller Jane (film): Reboot

 In an interview with Moviepilot, Palmiotti is in progressing on a new film.
-As of November 2016, Jessica Chastain has reportedly signed on to star as Jane Vasko in the big screen with Lotus Entertainment's Lenny Beckerman producing along with Solipsist Films' Stephen L’Heureux and Chastain through her Freckle Films banner.
+As of November 2016, Jessica Chastain has reportedly signed on to star as Jane Vasko on the big screen with Lotus Entertainment's Lenny Beckerman producing along with Solipsist Films' Stephen L’Heureux and Chastain through her Freckle Films banner.
 Bill Johnson, Jim Seibel, Ara Keshishian and Palmiotti will exec produce the film.
 Christine Boylan was signed to write the script.